When does a baby stop drinking formula? It’s such a common question that deserves explanation to help you handle the transition with ease.

 When should a baby stop drinking from a bottle?

-The American Academy of Pediatrics recommends that we start to wean a baby from a bottle by 18 months of age.
-That said, it’s not always easy to make that transition and some babies need the emotional support of a bottle a little bit longer.
-So keep in mind that weaning from a bottle is a process and it may take a little longer.
-Many families aim to be totally done with bottles by age 2.
+The American Academy of Pediatrics recommends that we start to wean a baby from a bottle between 12-24 months of age.
+TKeep in mind that weaning from a bottle is a process and it may take a little longer for some kids than others.
+A good goal is to aim to be totally done with bottles by age 2.

-TIP: If your one year old is still drinking a bottle of milk, start to transition to a sippy cup.
+TIP: If your one year old is still drinking a bottle of milk, you can start to transition to a sippy cup.

 When do babies stop drinking breastmilk?